JamesSkemp/words/content/post/adding-philosophy-to-the-mix.md

 +++
-title = "Adding philosophy to the mix" summary = "I'll be focusing both technology and philosophy on this site." draft = false comments = true date = "2005-10-16T19:05:00-05:00"
+title = "Adding philosophy to the mix" description = "I'll be focusing both technology and philosophy on this site." draft = false comments = true date = "2005-10-16T19:05:00-05:00"